Joseph Bailly: Descendants

-Joseph Bailly was an exceptional father on the frontier of the midwest.
-He ensured that all of his children were highly educated, spoke multiple languages, and contributed to society.

 Bailly's son, Francis Bailly, became a medical doctor, and a medicine man of the Grand River Ottawa band.
 Following the forfeiture of the Ottawa lands on Maple River, Francis, his cousin Maketoquit, and a sub-chief man named Wintagowish purchased the land containing their village on Maple River in an attempt to co-exist with the new inrush of settlers.
 When it became impossible, they agreed to resettle on a reservation at Elbridge, Oceana County, Michigan.

 Alexis Bailly was a prominent pioneer fur trader to the Sioux bands in Minnesota, founding the town of Wabasha and the Wabasha County government, and serving in the Minnesota Legislature.

 Daughter Sophia Graveraet and her husband lived on Mackinac, and traded with the Ottawa and Chippewa (Ojibwa) in the region of Grand Traverse Bay.
 She was the "Indian grandmother" in the tales from the books of Ottawa-Chippewa chronicler John Couchois Wright.

 Daughter Agatha Biddle was a leader of the Mackinac Island community, and became chief of the Mackinac band of Chippewa and Ottawa Indians.
 Her home, which was in her family for several generations, is an historic feature operated by Mackinac Island State Park since 1959, which demonstrates life on the island from the early fur trade era.

 Therese Nadeau died as a young mother, at the Bailly homestead in Indiana.
 Her sons, all traders, became leaders at the Prairie Band Potawatomi Indian Reservation, where the Prairie Band of Potawatomi Indians were sent, and pioneers of Shawnee County, Kansas.